 - Get to know the people who live nearby.
-Introduce yourself to your neighbours.
-Then, you'll be able to listen to any concerns and, if they are reasonable, do your best to address them.
+Introduce yourself to your neighbours and listen to their concerns.
+If they are reasonable, do your best to address them.

-- Put your garbage & recycling outside for collection at the appropriate time.
+- Put your garbage and recycling outside for collection at the appropriate time.